German as a Foreign Language A2.1 plus A2.2

 Description of exams and course work

-The midterm exam is intended to monitor students' learning progress and reduce the amount of material covered in the final exam.
 Written exams will assess students level of acquisition of the learning outcomes specified in the module description.
 Specifically, exam questions focus on the usage of vocabulary and grammar, as well as reading comprehension and text production.
 Listening comprehension is tested by posing questions based on audio samples to which students respond in writing.